POV-Ray

 The Persistence of Vision Ray Tracer, most commonly acronymed as POV-Ray, is a cross-platform ray-tracing program that generates images from a text-based scene description.
 It was originally based on DKBTrace, written by David Kirk Buck and Aaron A. Collins for Amiga computers.
-There are also influences from the earlier Polyray raytracer because of contributions from its author, Alexander Enzmann.
 POV-Ray is free and open-source software, with the source code available under the AGPL-3.0-or-later license.